 The Nodes System in Ashes of Creation is so complex that I have had to break it down into several different videos.
 So that the new people understand what a Node is we are going to use the term “center of civilization.”
 Unfortunately, it would be inappropriate to use terms like Village, City, or Town because these terms are specific states of Node development.

-In Verra, there are a total of 103 Nodes in the Node system, as well as 15 Special Nodes that function outside of the Node System that are tied to the Castles.
-As a special note, I am including these Nodes in with “Nodes” for the moment, however, it is highly probable Steven will turn these into named locations.
+In Verra, there are a total of 85 Nodes in the Node system.
+At any given time 65 of the Nodes will exist inside of the Parent/Vassal System and 20 Nodes will be Buffer Zone Nodes.
+There are also 15 Special Nodes that function outside of the Node System that are tied to the Castles.
+As a special note, I am including these Nodes in with “Nodes” for the moment, however, it is highly probable Steven will turn these into named/garrison locations.

 Divine Gates and Starter Areas